FA-25-mixed-reality-production-support/.github/profile/README.md

 <br clear="both"/>

 ### Ferienakademie 2025:
-# Context-based mixed reality support for production
+# Context-Based Mixed Reality Support for Production

 The goal of the Ferienakademie 2025 is to develop a flexible application which visualizes work instructions.
-Input: Textual instructions, 3D data, construction data, component plan
+_Input_: Textual instructions, 3D data, construction data, component plan
-Output: Video, cinematics model for AR & VR applications The goal is to flexibly generate a visualized output form based on the given inputs and an appropriate GenAI solution to enable industry 5.0 guidance in real world troubleshooting scenarios and manual work in production environments.
+_Output_: Video, cinematics model for AR & VR applications The goal is to flexibly generate a visualized output form based on the given inputs and an appropriate GenAI solution to enable industry 5.0 guidance in real world troubleshooting scenarios and manual work in production environments.

 ## Course description